olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

-# Quantum Linear Solver Algorithm Challenges for HPC Crash Course 2025!
+# Quantum Linear Solver Algorithm Challenge

-Welcome to the ORNL 2025 Crash Course on Quantum Linear Solver Algorithms (QLSA) and their implications for the future of quantum computing!
+Welcome to the ORNL Crash Course on Quantum Linear Solver Algorithms (QLSA) and their implications for the future of quantum computing!
 As we stand on the brink of a new era in computational technology, understanding the concepts and applications of quantum algorithms has never been more critical.
 This course is designed to equip you with the knowledge and skills necessary to navigate the evolving landscape of quantum computing and give you experience with running circuits on REAL quantum devices!

 Here we provide a sample implementation of a QLSA, the [Harrow–Hassidim–Lloyd (HHL)](https://doi.org/10.1103/PhysRevLett.103.150502) algorithm, using [Qiskit's HHL implementation](https://github.com/Qiskit/textbook/blob/main/notebooks/ch-applications/hhl_tutorial.ipynb).
 The implementation uses Python scripts that take advantage of Qiskit libraries.
 The codes are designed to run the QLSA circuit on REAL quantum devices: